Watching my father and uncles zoom across the yard and down to the frozen shore as a young boy got me hooked on snowmobiling.

 Like a motorcycle, there are only so many safety features that can be added to a snowmobile before it becomes a different machine entirely.
 For this reason protection from accidents and the elements fall back on the rider’s gear.

-A good set of winter clothing is essential for comfort and added safety.
+A good set of winter clothing like a warm snowmobiling jacket is essential for comfort and added safety.
 While any quality winter clothing that keeps the wind and rain out will work for trail riding, there is a whole slew of gear aimed at the winter warrior that is specially designed for use on a snowmobile.

 As a rule, snowmobile gear should be tougher versions of standard winter wear.